Can You Use Power Tools With a Pacemaker

 If you have a pacemaker, you may be wondering if it’s safe to use an electric razor.
 The short answer is yes, you can use an electric razor with a pacemaker.
 However, there are a few things to keep in mind when using one.

-See also How to Store Lithium Power Tool Batteries
+See also How to Take Pulley off Power Steering Pump Without Tool

 First, make sure that the blades on your electric razor are clean and sharp.
 This will help to prevent any skin irritation or cuts.
 Second, avoid using the electric razor over any areas of your body where the pacemaker is implanted.